PraiseTheDarkFlo/flet-extended-interactive-viewer/README.md

 # flet-extended-interactive-viewer
-> **FletExtendedInteractiveViewer is a [Flet](https://flet.dev/) control that provides multiple customization options for displaying two-dimensional content.**
+> **Flet-Extended-Interactive-Viewer is a [Flet](https://flet.dev/) control that provides multiple customization options for displaying two-dimensional content.**

 ## 🌟 Highlights